Essal-Institute/profile/profile/README.md

 ![Essal themed cover](https://essal.org/assets/img/cover.png)

-Become certified in what you love to do, grow your career and improve your professional skills.
+Grow your career and improve your professional skills.
 Unlock your potential and bring out the best in you.
 Powered by open source, made by a team of amazing people.